 You can cook the sticky rice in advance and let it cool down; season it with sugar and coconut milk to make it taste even better.
 All you need to do with the bananas is to peel them and flatten them using a clean plastic bags to shape the snack better.
 Then put some sticky rice on the bag, wrap it around the banana and replace the plastic bag with banana leaves.
 What you can do afterward is to grill the wrapped bananas directly on a charcoal stove or in an oven until it is cooked and you see an attractive golden or brown color outside.

 The wrapped bananas are grilled at 378 Vo Van Tan

 To serve the snack, you can take it out of the banana leaves and cut it into pieces on a plate.
-Grilled banana would be more luscious when being eaten with coconut milk which can be cooked with flour, sugar, salt, and small tapioca pearls if you want to add extra texture.
+Grilled bananas would be more luscious when eaten with coconut milk which can be cooked with flour, sugar, salt, and small tapioca pearls if you want to add extra texture.
 As you can see from the whole process, all the ingredients are simple but essential in contributing to a great combination.
-The delicate flavor of cooked sticky rice, the appealing savor of coconut, banana leaves, and the ripe banana make up a delectable snack.
+The delicate flavor of cooked sticky rice and the appealing savor of coconut, banana leaves, and ripe banana make up a delectable snack.

 Address: At the beginning of the alley at 378 Vo Van Tan, District 3, Ho Chi Minh City